G. E. M. de Ste. Croix: Work

 De Ste.
 Croix used this picture (The Potato Eaters by Van Gogh, 1885) as the frontispiece for his book The Class Struggle in the Ancient Greek World.

 Within the circles of classical scholarship, Ste.
-Croix—as an exponent of a Marxist epistemological approach—was frequently involved in debate with Sir Moses Finley, an advocate of Weberian societal analysis.
+Croix—as an exponent of a Marxist epistemological approach—was frequently involved in debate with Sir Moses Finley, an advocate of Weberian societal analysis, in particular after the publication of Finley's The Ancient Economy in 1973.
 The two often exchanged letters and their disagreements were always civil.

 Ste.
 Croix is best known for his books The Origins of the Peloponnesian War (1972) and The Class Struggle in the Ancient Greek World: from the Archaic Age to the Arab Conquests (1981).
 He was also a noted contributor on the issue of Christian persecution between the reigns of the Roman Emperors Trajan and Diocletian.
 Of particular note in this regard are the articles written by Ste.
 Croix and A. N. Sherwin-White, each challenging the opinions of the other.
 There were four in total, displaying the light-hearted banter evident also in Ste.
 Croix's correspondence with Moses Finley.